-The panels of the bridal boxes reused in the Study are probably 18th or 19th century in origin.
-Traditionally such chests, usually of wood, are rectangular in form and have a flat lid.
-They may also have had concealed compartments for valuables.
-The elaborate painted decoration on the panels in the Study includes symbols of virtue and good fortune.
-The stylised tulip is a symbol of feminine beauty, perfection and paradise.
+The elaborate painted decoration on the Little Hall panels includes symbols of virtue and good fortune.
+The tulip, here stylised, is often seen in middle eastern culture as a symbol of feminine beauty, perfection and paradise.
 The Chrysanthemum is associated with the Persian pre-Islamic Zoroastrian spiritual being, Ashi Vanghuhi, a female Yazad or angel of ‘good blessings and rewards’.

 Michael Sutherill